I still remember the moment I stepped out of the Delhi metro station and into a sea of eclectic chaos that can only be found in New Delhi.

 Beautiful Central Delhi House

 You’ll have the entire space to yourself (which includes a kitchen) for a fraction of the price of luxury hotels!
 The metro station (a must use if you ask me!) is just 2km away, and the Delhi airport is 15km.
 The space is well-designed and even features a large terrace that’s filled with house plants.
-It’s a bit more expensive than most Delhi hotels, but trust me – this is a city worth paying extra in exchange for some peace and quiet!
+It’s a bit more expensive than most options, but trust me – this is a city worth paying extra in exchange for some peace and quiet!

 2. Paharganj – Best Place to Stay in Delhi on a Budget